Regulation

 2. Participation rules:

 c.
-The presentation will have the following format:
+The presentation will follow this format:

 ii.
-7 minutes for the jury to ask questions
+7 minutes for the jury to ask questions.

 9. External support to the Teams

-10. Jury of the Consulting Challenge
+10. Consulting Challenge Jury

-11. Assessment
+11. Evaluation

-The Jury must take into consideration, among other criteria:
+The jury must take into consideration, among other criteria:

 Consulting Challenge: Crack the Data [Part I]